opennetworkinglab/onos-p4-tutorial/EXERCISE-1.md

 ### 3. Modify ONOS pipeline interpreter

-The `PipelineInterpreter` is the ONOS driver behavior used to map, among other things, the ONOS representation of packet-in/out, with one complaint with the P4 implementation.
+The `PipelineInterpreter` is the ONOS driver behavior used to map, among other things, the ONOS representation of packet-in/out, with one compliant with the P4 implementation.

 Specifically, to use services like LLDP-based link discovery, ONOS built-in apps need to be able to set the output port of a packet-out and access the original ingress port of a packet-in.

-In the following, you will be asked to apply a few simple changes to the `PipelineInterpreter` implementation
+In the following, you will be asked to apply a few simple changes to the `PipelineInterpreter` implementation:

 1. Open file:
    `app/src/main/java/org/p4/p4d2/tutorial/pipeconf/InterpreterImpl.java`